dew-landscapes/envSDM/README.md

 * density raster of presences
 * spatially thickened background points against density raster
 * balanced spatial folds from the presences and background points
-* environmental data for presences and background points (byo environmental rasters)
+* environmental data for presences and background points
-* environmental layers that are correlated _at presences_
+* ensuring the environmental variables used are not correlated beyond a threshold, per taxa

 Tuning includes: